lukehayes/mocha/readme.md

 # Mocha

-I'm building a simple static site generator in PHP.
+Project starting as a simple annotation parser with the end goal of making a static site generator.

 #### Todo List